jsoeterbroek/resume/markdown/resume-en.md

 * Personal and medical care for people with mental disabilities:

     * Medication prescription and handling
-    * Diabetes Mellitus and Insuline care
+    * Diabetes Mellitus and Insulin care
     * Personal care and basic hygiene
-    * Personal wellbeing and creative activities
+    * Personal well-being and creative activities
     * Practical use of technology in personal care

 Education